edurange/edurange-flask/edurange_refactored/templates/tutorials/Getting_Started/Getting_Started.md

 ## 4. Commands

 What is a command?
-A command is something you type into your terminal to make something happen.
-That's a bit vague but essentially the idea.
-You can do a lot of things with commands.
+Commands are executable programs that you can call from your command-line terminal.
+The most common place to look for bash commands is in the `/bin` folder.
 Let's get started right away and use two different commands.

 ### cd

+`cd` stands for "change directory", meaning to navigate to a new folder.
 Type each of the following.
 One at a time.
 Hitting enter after each

 - `cd /`